-I am going to talk to myself like I would a friend who ate Chinese food last night after a very busy week.
+I am going to talk to myself like I would a friend who made a small mistake, in the overall context of a very healthy life.

 Then, I’m getting back on the Keto wagon and heading to the market this morning to get some fresh produce for the week ahead.